openedx/frontend-app-gradebook/documentation/testing/smoke-test.md

     - Include Course Team Members pane
         - Normally, any user with a course role (e.g. staff, beta testers, TA's) are hidden from the grades table.
         - [ ] Selecting "Include Course Team Members" shows course team members in the grades table.

-    - Search box
+- [ ] Users can be searched/filtered using the Search box
+    - [ ] Search bar renders for all courses
     - [ ] Entering characters into the searchbox filters students on top of already applied filters.
-Note: characters can appear anywhere in a name or email, even though emails are only shown for masters-track students.
+    - Note: characters can appear anywhere in a name or email, even though emails are only shown for masters-track students.
 It doesn't appear that search actually works for student keys.

 - [ ] Grades table "Score View"
+    - [ ] Score View selector renders with the options: Absolute, Percent
     - [ ] Changing the Score View dropdown to Percent shows scores as percentages in the assignment columns (can be over 100%)
     - [ ] Changing the Score View dropdown to Absolute shows scores as {awarded-points}/{possible-points} values, rounded to 2 decimal points
         - [ ] For unattempted problems score shows '0'